google/oss-fuzz/docs/new_project_guide.md

 Dictionaries hugely improve fuzzing efficiency for inputs with lots of similar sequences of bytes. [libFuzzer documentation](http://libfuzzer.info#dictionaries)

-Put your dict file in `$OUT` and specify in .options file:
+Put your dict file in `$OUT`.
+If the dict filename is the same as your target binary name (i.e. `%fuzz_target%.dict`), it will be automatically used.
+If the name different (e.g. because it is shared by several targets), specify this in .options file:

 ```
 [libfuzzer]